radiantlogic-v8/documentation-new/documentation/context-builder-guide/schema-manager.md

 4. Browse to the schema file that you extracted/saved in step 1 above.

 5. Check the objects you want to merge with the schema.
-You can use the Select All button to save time if there are many.
+You can use Select All to save time if there are many.
 Click OK.

 6. The newly merged objects appear in the opened schema.